Jacqueline van den Hil: Politics

 Van den Hil joined the VVD in 2006 and was a board member of its Kapelle branch between 2009 and 2015.
 She was placed fifteenth on the VVD's party list in Kapelle in the 2018 municipal election.
 Van den Hil ran for member of parliament in the 2021 general election as the VVD's 25th candidate and was elected with 3,543 preference votes.
-She was sworn into the House of Representatives on 31 March as the only member from Zeeland and serves as her party's spokesperson for health care labor market policy, health care professions and education, health care in the Caribbean Netherlands, war victims, resistance fighters, child benefits, child care, mental health care, and sheltered housing).
-Van den Hil is a member of the Belgium contact groep and of the Committees for Foreign Trade and Development Cooperation; for Health, Welfare and Sport; for Infrastructure and Water Management; for Kingdom Relations; and for Social Affairs and Employment.
+She was sworn into the House of Representatives on 31 March as the only member from Zeeland and served as her party's spokesperson for health care labor market policy, health care professions and education, health care in the Caribbean Netherlands, war victims, resistance fighters, child benefits, child care, mental health care, and sheltered housing.
+The House of Representatives commemorated the North Sea flood of 1953 in 2023 at the request of Van den Hil, and she pled for a yearly remembrance of the disaster on 1 February.